 Dr. Laverson helps you choose breast implant size by how large large your breasts are, by how big you want to be, the shape you prefer, by how loose your breast skin is, and by your breast width.
 You’ll try different sizes during your consultation to get an idea of how you’ll look with several sizes and/or types of implants.
 Most of our patients request added volume and a larger cup size, but they also want beauty and believable proportion.
 Some women like an “augmented” shape with rounded fullness of the upper breasts, but most don’t want their breasts to appear too obvious.
 The size implant you select is limited by the amount and thickness of extra breast skin you have, by your chest width, and by how large you can go without becoming disproportionately large compared to your other features.
 In the end, Dr. Laverson wants the best fit for you.
 Only you can decide which look feels most comfortable for you and your lifestyle.
 Most women know what they want after trying on several sizes in the mirror.
 As long as it is safe and reasonably proportional, Dr. Laverson respects your wishes and uses whatever size you select.

 There are advantages and disadvantages to each implant position.
 Most often, Dr. Laverson puts the implant behind or under the pectoralis major muscle.
 The resulting breast shape and texture may be more natural with less visible implant related skin rippling.
 Mammograms may be easier and the incidence of capsular contracture may be diminshed slightly by sub-muscular implant placement.
 However, implants beneath the muscle may be subject to undesirable “animation” with certain activities.
+Read more about Breast implants over or under the muscle.

 There is evidence that breast augmentation may diminish a woman’s capacity to breast feed by an estimated 7-14%.